Snakebite victims flood hospitals as cost of anti-venom drug soars

 “Last year a vial was N40,000.
 It is far beyond that now,” he said.

-He listed some of the challenges the centre was confronted with, to include inadequate manpower as the number of patients far outnumber the staff strength.
+He listed some of the challenges the centre was confronted with, including inadequate manpower as the number of patients far outnumber the staff strength.

 Another challenge was the late arrival of patients for medical attention.